 - Press the movie button again. - The camera will beep twice and stop shooting the movie. - The movie will record to the memory card. - Shooting will automatically stop when the memory card fills.

-Zooming while shooting
+😸 Zooming while shooting

 Pressing the zoom lever while shooting will zoom in on or out from the subject.
-However, operation sounds will be recorded.
+However, movies shot at zoom factors that appear in blue will be coarse.
+Operation sounds will be recorded.